On February 24, Russia launched a full-scale invasion of Ukraine.

 Photo: Ruslan Lytvyn, Shutterstock

 You may think you don’t know any Ukrainian Christmas songs.
-This could be true if you somehow aren’t familiar with the world’s most famous Christmas melody – ‘Carol of the Bells’.
-Yes – it is, in fact, originally a Ukrainian carol called Shchedryk (composed by Mykola Leontovych at the beginning of the XX century, based on the ancient Ukrainian folk songs).
+This could be true if you somehow aren’t familiar with the world’s most famous Christmas melody – “Carol of the Bells”.
+Yes – it is, in fact, originally a Ukrainian carol called Shchedryk (composed by Mykola Leontovych at the beginning of the XX century, based on ancient Ukrainian folk songs).
 Just listen!

 Malanka

 No holiday season would be complete without an appropriate carnival.
-And here comes Malanka, a traditional Ukrainian celebration of the ‘Old New Year’.
+And here comes Malanka, a traditional Ukrainian celebration on December 31.

 Ukrainian Malanka